TaalVerena/cuppa-cake/README.md

 [Font Awesome](https://fontawesome.com/) - Used for all icons on the site.

 ### Frame / Guide
-The Code Institue Boutique Ado walkthrough project was utilized as a frame and guide for the development of this site.
+The Code Institute Boutique Ado walkthrough project was utilized as a frame and guide for the development of this site.

 ### Information Resources
 - [W3Schools - Python](https://www.w3schools.com/python/)